marp-team/marpit/docs/introduction.md

 Outputted HTML is [here](/assets/how-to-use/example.html ':ignore').
 It can convert into [PDF slide deck](/assets/how-to-use/example.pdf ':ignore') through printing by Chrome.

 We are introducing the basic usage step-by-step in [Usage](usage.md) section.

-## Need more helps?

-_The documentation on this site is now writing._ For more Marpit features, [please refer repository's README.](https://github.com/marp-team/marpit#readme)

-?> [The documentation of Marpit API](https://marpit-api.marp.app/) is hosted on another site.

 ## Author